 The diverse land of Maharashtra offers plenty of opportunities for tourists to have a relaxing holiday.
 And if you live in or around Mumbai, Lonavala might just be a perfect place to have an easy escape from your daily bustling life.

 Tiger’s Leap was given its name by locals after a cliff, as it resembled a leaping tiger.
 This place is ideal to enjoy a number of water sports, including rafting and swimming.
 In the monsoon, one can enjoy a mini waterfall that flows into the stream below.
 At Tiger’s Leap, one can experience the bounty of nature as they trek through the region.

 This artificial lake was constructed in 1876 to conserve water for the areas of Valvan and Shirota.
 But with time, it has transformed into an impressive tourist spot.
 Come here to find some lone time, to read a book or even for some bird watching.
 What makes this place even more interesting is that tourists are totally allowed to take a swim in the lake and even try their hands at fishing.

-Stop over at the Rajmachi Point when travelling between Mumbai and Pune.
+Stop over at the Rajmachi Point when traveling between Mumbai and Pune.
 It is one of the most popular destinations which includes the Rajmachi Fort that belonged to the famous King Shivaji.
 There are several monuments in and around the Rajmachi Fort.
 Close to the fort are two small forests called Shrivardhan and Manoranjan.
 Rajmachi point is also famous for its topography which has a deep valley on three sides and thick and dark forest on the other.